lemuellew/Ghidra-Compiler-Specification-Document/pdf/Compiler Specification.md

 | --------------------------- | ----------------- |
 | *\<register> or \<varnode>* | One *varnode* tag |

 This tag describes how the return address is stored, upon entry to a function.
-It takes a single varnode sub-tag describing the storage location (See [the section called “Varnode Tags”](index.html#varnode_tag)).
+It takes a single varnode sub-tag describing the storage location (See the section called “Varnode Tags”).
 In many cases, the decompiler can eliminate return value data-flow without knowing this information because the value is never used within the function and other parameter passing is explicitly laid out.
 Sometimes however, return values can look like part of a structure allocated on the stack or can be confused with other data-flow.
 In these cases, the `<returnaddress>` tag can help by making the standard storage location explicit.

 The storage location of the return address is actually a property of a prototype model.
 This tag defines a global default for all prototype models, but it can be overridden for individual prototype models.
-See [the section called “”](cspec_parampass.html#proto_returnaddress).
+See the section called “\<returnaddress>”.

 ##### Example 14.